-Our Mission: Providing rescue and sanctuary for at risk equines
+Our Mission: Providing rescue and rehabilitation, adoption or sanctuary for at-risk equines

 and serving as a voice against all abuse.